nealnf/community-law-courts/content/Gallery/Videos.md

 https://rumble.com/v2zup6w-trespass-by-way-of-kidnap-part-nine.html

-### Community Law Courts have a private Facebook page caled 'We Need You!!!'.
+### Community Law Courts have a private Facebook page called 'We Need You!!!'.
 On We Need You!!! it gives us the background to the kidnap of : Jet. son of : Deborah.
 Here is the link:

 https://www.facebook.com/groups/7983538341716797